jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 ---
 <a name='prereq'></a>
 ##Before you begin
 * [Sign up for DevOps Services](https://hub.jazz.net/register).
 When you sign up, you'll create an IBM id, create an alias, and register with Bluemix.
-* [Download and install the Bluemix Live Sync command-line interface for Windows][1].
+* Download and install the Bluemix Live Sync command-line interface for [Windows][1] or for [Mac OS X](http://livesync.mybluemix.net/downloads/BluemixLive.pkg).

-**Important:** The Live Sync command-line interface is available only for Windows 7 and 8.
-More platforms are coming soon.
+**Important:** The Live Sync command-line interface is available only for Windows 7 and 8 and Mac OS X version 10.9 or later.
 [Learn more about the Live Sync command-line interface][16].

 ---
 <a name='create'></a>